sileence/python-console-testing/README.md

     name = console.ask("What's your name? ")
     console.print(f"Welcome to Python, {name}")

-# Using My Command with a BasicConsole Object will run basic print() and input() calls.
+# Calling my_script with a BasicConsole Object will print messages and request data to the user.
 basic_console = BasicConsole()

 my_script(basic_console)

-# Using My Command with a MockConsole Object won't output anything to the console,
+# Calling my_script with a MockConsole Object won't output anything to the console,
 # instead it will verify expectations for print() and input() function calls,
 # so you can easily write integration tests for simple console programs.
 mock_console = MockConsole()